 Gas tax

-The destiny of the country’s capability $a hundred and fifty million allocations for the channel project will hinge on the general response to the fuel tax increase from national lawmakers.
+The destiny of the country’s capability of $ hundred 50 million allocations for the channel project will hinge on national lawmakers’ general response to the fuel tax increase.

-There was mounting opposition to the overall plan in current days, which includes the Alabama Republican government committee, which voted overwhelmingly on a decision to oppose a gas tax boom without an offsetting lower in taxation someplace else.
+There was mounting opposition to the overall plan in recent days, including the Alabama Republican government committee, which voted overwhelmingly to oppose a gas tax boom without offsetting lower taxation somewhere else.

-Josh Dodd, secretary of the Alabama GOP, said he’s unsure of the constitutionality of the use of gas tax revenues to pay for the widening of the delivery channel.
-He additionally said that money must be determined elsewhere to pay for the venture.
+Josh Dodd, secretary of the Alabama GOP, said he’s unsure of the constitutionality of using gas tax revenues to pay for the widening of the delivery channel.
+He also said money must be determined elsewhere to pay for the venture.

 State Rep. Randall Shedd, R-Fairview, said he’s a supporter of the port mission and realizes how essential it can be to the kingdom’s burgeoning car manufacturing industry to be buoyed by using a new $1.6 billion Toyota and Mazda plant in Huntsville.
 But Shedd, like Dodd, stated the money has to come from elsewhere.